freewayspb/ng2-bingmaps/README.md

-# THIS LIBRARY IS NO LONGER MAINTAINED AND WILL BE DELETED SOON!

 # Angular 2 implementation of Bing Maps V8.
 This project builds the Bing Maps V8 API as Angular2 components and services.
 Currently the following features are supported:
 - Lazy map loading